Maqam Shamoun Al Safa: History of the shrine

 The shrine was partially damaged by the Crusaders in 1124 after the fall of Tyre during the First Crusade, but was subsequently restored during the Mamluk period.
 Within the shrine's vicinity, an adjacent prayer room was built by Sheikh Hussein Khatoun, recorded in an inscription in the year 1100 AH (1688 CE).
 The shrine was also visited by Shia scholar and faqīh Yusuf al-Bahrani some time after 1750.

 The shrine was damaged in 2006 Lebanon War but was fully restored after the end of the war.
 In 2019, it was reported that the site was a major religious destination in Lebanon for Shiite pilgrims.

 The shrine was heavily damaged by shelling on 15 November 2024 by the IDF during the 2024 Israeli invasion of Lebanon.
 Videos of the shrine circulated online after 26 November ceasefire, showing the large amount of damage taken to the shrine and the grave appearing to have been looted.
-A 71-year-old Israeli researcher was reportedly killed during an unauthorized archaeological examination at the shrine.